-EDGE unveils two homeland security solutions at World Defense Show 2022
+EDGE unveils two Homeland Security solutions at World Defense Show 2022

 PHOTO

-RIYADH: EDGE Group entity, SIGN4L, a regional leader in the development of agile, adaptive and reliable electronic warfare and intelligence (EW&I) solutions, today announced the launch of two new state-of-the-art homeland security systems at the World Defense Show (WDS) held in Riyadh until 9th March.
+Riyadh-Saudi Arabia: EDGE Group entity, SIGN4L, a regional leader in the development of agile, adaptive and reliable electronic warfare and intelligence (EW&I) solutions, today announced the launch of two new state-of-the-art homeland security systems at the World Defense Show (WDS) held in Riyadh until 9 March.

 SIGN4L introduced ActiveCell, a tactical cellular network analyser, and WiFinder, a sophisticated counter-terrorism product for homeland security and law enforcement agencies.
 The two cutting-edge solutions ensure the highest level of protection, situational awareness and information superiority in an increasingly complex environment.
 With governments increasingly considering border security as high priority, SIGN4L is well-positioned and equipped as a forefront partner.